2121 Pennsylvania Avenue, NW

-Women, Business and the Law 2014: Removing Restrictions To Enhance Gender Equality finds that while 42 economies reduced legal differences between women and men, 128 out of 143 economies studied still impose legal differences on the basis of gender in at least one of the report’s key indicators.
-The report also identifies 48 law and regulatory reforms enacted between March 2011 and April 2013 that could enhance women’s economic opportunities.
+Women, Business and the Law 2014: Removing Restrictions to Enhance Gender Equality finds that while 42 of the 143 economies examined reduced legal differences between women and men, 128 still impose legal differences on the basis of gender in at least one of the report’s key indicators.
+The report finds that every geographic region includes economies with unequal rules for women and men.

 September 26, 2011

 Of the 141 economies studied in Women, Business and the Law 2012: Removing Barriers to Economic Inclusion, 103 impose at least one legal difference on the basis of gender.
 Economies with greater legal differentiation between men and women continue to have, on average, lower female participation in the formal labor force.

 Download Report (PDF, 4.5MB)

 Women, Business and the Law 2010: Measuring Legal Gender Parity for Entrepreneurs and Workers in 128 Economies is a pilot report that analyzes the legal systems that perpetuate discrepancies between women and men in the workforce.
 Though the extent of inequality varies across regions, this report highlights that gender differences are a global phenomenon.